svpino/twitter/README.md

 * [This is why you want to get into machine learning](https://twitter.com/svpino/status/1302107301424369664?s=20) — One of the best steps I’ve taken as a Software Engineer has been to get into machine learning.
 If you are looking for what's next in your career, here are some pointers to get you started

-* [If you haven't looked into machine learning yet, you better start now](https://twitter.com/svpino/status/1448967042514755599?s=20) — I started looking seriously into machine learning around spring of 2015.
+* [If you haven't looked into machine learning yet, you better start now](https://twitter.com/svpino/status/1448967042514755599?s=20) — I started looking seriously into machine learning around the spring of 2015.
 Since then, machine learning has turned the industry upside down.
 Here is why you don't want to miss it.

 * [Answering some of your questions](https://twitter.com/svpino/status/1446430586281906218?s=20) — Every day, I get a ton of questions, most of them centered around building a machine learning career.
 I thought it was a good idea to collect some of the answers in a single place.
 Here they are.